 In addition, they have the right to adequate and ongoing services tailored to their needs, the right to a choice of healthcare professional(s) and the establishment providing those services, the right to participate in decisions regarding their treatment, the right to accept or refuse treatment, the right to emergency care, assistance and accompaniment in obtaining information or services.
 They are also entitled to file a complaint.

 Family members are often surprised to learn that because of concerns of confidentiality and refusal of consent on the part of their ill relative, they are given very little information.
-It is important to know that as a principle caregiver you do have certain rights.
+It is important to know that as a principal caregiver you do have certain rights.
 First, you have the right to lobby, to ensure that your relative receives any information, care or services listed above.
 If he does not, you have the right to lodge a complaint.

 While confidentiality may limit the information professionals pass on to caregivers, you do have the right to present facts you feel are important for treating your relative.
 If you think you have not been given the opportunity to provide this information, you have the right to lodge a complaint.
 Feel free to speak to someone from your family association.

 For more information about your rights and laws in Quebec, click HERE.

 Anyone wanting to lodge a specific complaint or grievance may take the following steps: